-Consider making a gift toward the ARTS RESILIENCE FUND today!
+Please consider making a donation to the ARTS RESILIENCE FUND today.

 While we can’t be in the classroom with our students for now, we are reaching them the safest way we can: digitally.
 Our energy right now is directed towards responding to our partners’ current needs and creating opportunities for our greater community to engage with the arts.
 If you are interested in volunteering with ASTEP, tell us what your interest and availability is on this regularly updated form.

 ∴ Food Relief:

 In collaboration with the Red Hook Container Terminal and the NYCEDC, ASTEP has helped to facilitate generous food donations to be delivered to our partner, Abraham House, in the South Bronx.
 The most recent donation of fresh fruit served over 900 families.
 There will be generous food shipments reaching this community weekly.

 In this time of virtual learning, it is easy to forget about the many children in New York City and around the world with limited or no access to online platforms.
 To supplement their development, ASTEP has partnered with several school teachers and Teaching Artists to create a rich series of printable packets.
 These will be distributed by partner organizations in New York that are still actively interfacing with young people through food pantry service and other essential interactions.
 Packets will explore a variety of social and emotional skill topics, and will be available in both English and Spanish.

 To strengthen our community, ASTEP has created a new digital program that provides the opportunity to take part in an ASTEP class.
 These short tutorials take place through our Instagram Live videos as well as prerecorded links, and invite participants to explore their own connection to artistic exploration, creativity, and mindfulness.
 Created at a time when it is essential for our Teaching Artists to prepare to cultivate their own social and emotional skill sets, this tutorial series invites class participants to explore their own skills and understanding so that they can best share that understanding in a classroom setting.